Local Shapley: Model-Induced Locality and Optimal Reuse in Data Valuation: Monte Carlo Approximation for Local Shapley

 \section{Monte Carlo Approximation for Local Shapley}

-While LSMR is optimal for exact evaluation, it still requires enumerating all $2^{|\mathcal N(t)|}$ subsets, which becomes impractical when $|\mathcal N(t)|$ is large.
+While LSMR achieves the intrinsic retraining lower bound and serves as the optimality reference for our analysis, its $2^{|\mathcal{N}(t)|}$ enumeration is impractical when supports are large.
+To tackle the scenarios with large supports, we therefore propose \textbf{LSMR-A}, the reuse-aware Monte Carlo estimator developed in this section.
 For stochastic approximation, classical Monte Carlo methods~\cite{michalak2013efficient} estimate Shapley values by sampling permutations and averaging marginal contributions to avoid exhaustive enumeration.
 However, standard MC is \textit{player-centric}, retraining each sampled coalition independently and repeatedly, failing to exploit the structural reuse opportunities identified in Section~\ref{sec:lsmr}.
-This motivates a reuse-aware Monte Carlo strategy.
+This insight motivates a reuse-aware Monte Carlo strategy.